Porites

 Porites is a genus of stony coral; they are small polyp stony (SPS) corals.
-They are characterised by a finger-like morphology.
+(Also referred to as finger coral or hump coral) They are characterised by a finger-like morphology.
 Members of this genus have widely spaced calices, a well-developed wall reticulum and are bilaterally symmetrical.
 Porites, particularly Porites lutea, often form microatolls.
 Corals of the genus Porites also often serve as hosts for Christmas tree worms (Spirobranchus giganteus).